JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 <span style="color: purple;"> **Question:** </span> What would be the expected results in this case?

-Remember that in contrast to our mystery samples, in this case we know that the topology of the tree we are proposing (where the two wolves form a clade and coyote is outside in the tree) is correct, so any significant deviation from D=0 can be interpreted as gene-flow.
+Remember that in contrast to our ancient samples, in this case we know that the topology of the tree we are proposing (where the two wolves form a clade and coyote is outside in the tree) is correct, so any significant deviation from D=0 can be interpreted as gene-flow.

 Now run ```autoDwfixed```: